 Alternative Character Interpretation: All over the place.
 Toby, for one.
 As the role is vocally demanding, adults are often cast in the part, which makes for the question of whether Toby is a kid or a mentally disabled man.
 For that note, the motives of the Beadle are ambiguous, whether he's a psychopath who's as bad as the judge or just a police officer who sincerely believes the judge is a good man.
-Then there's the matter of whether Anthony is a romantic hero who saves Johanna from the Judge or if he's a creepy stalker (though he's definitely a major step-up from Judge Turpin).
+Then there's the matter of whether Anthony is a romantic hero who saves Johanna from the Judge or if he's a creepy stalker (albeit a major step-up from Judge Turpin).

 Awesome Music: "The Ballad of Sweeney Todd", "Epiphany", and "A Little Priest", just to name a few.
 Well... really the entire song list (given the right cast) but bonus points go to "Johanna (Reprise)".